Analysis | Even Trump’s last-minute pardon of a Fox News anchor’s ex-husband will stand

 But what “delivery” means is itself vague in an era when a president can communicate with the entire country instantaneously.

 “One could argue that by publishing and announcing them, they are ‘delivered’ well enough for these purposes,” Kalt said.
-“And as long as they are executed properly there is no requirement that they be delivered by any particular person.”
+“And as long as they are executed properly, there is no requirement that they be delivered by any particular person.”

 He noted that the legal cases establishing the bounds of pardons are old enough that they predate modern communications, introducing some uncertainty.